 We encourage passengers to bring their own reusable water bottles but we do offer complimentary water from Just Water.
 Just Water provides a paper based bottle that is eco-concise.
 We’re proud to be partnered with Just Water.
 As ocean stewards we support alternatives to “disposable” plastics because we’ve seen the destructive effects it has on the sea life we love.

-Unless it’s a private charter the minimum age is 8 with an adult.
+Unless it’s a private charter the minimum age is 6 with an adult.
 We do not recommend these tours for passengers with severe back injuries or those with medical conditions that might be adversely affected by boating operations.
-Children 12 and under must wear life jackets assigned by the Captain at all times and follow Captain’s instructions.
+We recommend that children 12 and under wear life jackets assigned by the Captain at all times and follow Captain’s instructions.

 SMALL — only 14 passengers, no crowds.
 FAST — more time with the wildlife & scenery.
 OPEN — enjoy fresh air, bird sounds, and no diesel fumes.
 PERSONAL — each trip is tailored to those on board.
 STABLE — much less likelihood of seasickness.
 QUIET — our engines are much quieter than most.